Annual Breakfast and Summit Awards

 - Vince Santiago, president of the Tacoma Transportation Club

 The Summit Awards recognize outstanding contributions to Port business and our community in three categories of leadership:

 - Business Magnet recognizes business development efforts or investments that led to an increase in business volume or new business opportunities for the Port, and had a positive economic impact for Pierce County citizens.

 - Environmental Stewardship recognizes a project, program or initiative that promoted sustainability in Pierce County, and honors biodiversity and the interconnected nature of industry, people, wildlife and natural systems.

 - Livable Community recognizes a project, program or initiative that made a positive contribution to Pierce County through social responsibility.
 Criteria include philanthropy and charitable giving, community service and employee volunteering, community engagement and outreach, and employee development.

-Recipients will be chosen by a panel of community and business leaders, led by a Port commissioner.
-Winners are recognized at our Annual Breakfast in the spring and receive:
+Recipients are chosen by a panel of community and business leaders, led by a Port commissioner.
+Along with recognition at our Annual Breakfast, recipients receive: